 When you are in your senses, you now start to play with your opponent, exploiting their weaknesses and hitting the ball into the spaces on the court to maximize your opponent’s discomfort and pressurize them.
 You look for their patterns and try to always keep them guessing.

 Should they like the rhythm of the game slow you make it quick, even if that is not your preference, doing anything to keep them off-balance.
 Your job is to play to your strengths and their weaknesses and you cannot do this if the voice in your head says to you constantly that you are not worthy!

 That means you must practice flexibility and have a number of games in your arsenal.
 Again, you always practice and implement these tactics in matches that have no significance to you until switching becomes second nature.

 Remember squash players are rebels and must always DO what their opponent wants them NOT to do.

-If you still having trouble dealing with negative thoughts, perhaps consider some form of mediation before a match – in the context of junior Squash player, Yoga is excellent exercise to do and also mindfulness too.
+If you still having trouble dealing with negative thoughts, perhaps consider some form of mediation before a match – in the context of a junior Squash player, Yoga is an excellent exercise to do and also mindfulness too.

 Anytime you do not, leave your opponent comfortable and potentially able to pressure you into a weak shot or too much energy expenditure.